vanhoveAlexis/gofast/docs/en/doc-gofast-community-install.rst

    3. **New extension** : This is the TLD, the last part of the url ex. ``com``

-Etape 2 : Configure SSL Certificate
+Step 2 : Configure SSL Certificate
 -----------------------------------

 At this step you will have 2 configuraiton possibilities.